November 11, 2020

 - The chair is empty because they are no longer with us.

-The Military Resource Center (MRC) opened on October 31, 2012 to serve the military student population attending the university by providing linkages to resources and programs designed to assist in their pursuit of a college degree.
+The Military Resource Center (MRC) serves the military student population attending the university by providing linkages to resources and programs designed to assist in their pursuit of a college degree.
 The MRC, located in the Thurgood Marshall Library was partially funded through a grant from the Thurgood Marshall College Fund and generous support from the colleges and schools of the university.

 The MRC is designed to be a Point of Contact for veterans and active duty military personnel and their dependents.
 The primary goals are: